Join Our Mailing List

 The prototype, BuNo.
 9727, was delivered and first flown on March 20th, 1935 with company test pilot Jimmy Collins making three flights that day.
 Two days later, six dive-recovery flights took place; on the tenth, the aircraft's pullout at 8,000 ft (2,438 m) registered 14 g on the test equipment.
 The aircraft broke up in midair, crashing in a cemetery and killing Collins.
 A second, strengthened prototype was built, but it crashed on May 9th of the same year following the pilot's bailout during an unsuccessful spin recovery.
 The second prototype was rebuilt in three weeks, flying on June 20th, 1935.
 An order for 54 F3F-1 fighters was placed on August 24th of that year, following the conclusion of the flight test program.

-Pictured here is a US Navy Grumman F3F-3 "Flying Barrel" biplane fighter that was attached to VF-6 "Shooting Stars", then embarked upon the USS Enterprise during August 1940.
-Only 1,000 pieces produced.
-Special Order!
+Pictured here is a 1:48 scale replica of a US Navy Grumman F3F-3 "Flying Barrel" biplane fighter that was attached to VF-6 "Shooting Stars", then embarked upon the USS Enterprise during August 1940.
+Sold Out!

 Dimensions: